solliancenet/microsoft-postgresql-developer-guide/06_Troubleshooting/06_00_Troubleshooting.md

 ## Common PostgreSQL issues

-Debugging operational support issues can be time consuming.
+Debugging operational support issues can be time-consuming.
 Configuring the right monitoring and alerting can help provide useful error messages and clues to the potential problem area(s).

 ### Connectivity issues

 Both server misconfiguration issues and network access issues can prevent clients from connecting to an Azure Database for PostgreSQL Flexible Server instance.
 For some helpful connectivity suggestions, reference the [Troubleshoot connection issues to Azure Database for PostgreSQL Flexible Server](https://learn.microsoft.com/azure/postgresql/flexible-server/how-to-troubleshoot-common-connection-issues) and [Handle transient errors and connect efficiently to Azure Database for PostgreSQL Flexible Server](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-connectivity) articles.

-#### Outdataed Azure CLI
+#### Outdated Azure CLI

 Always ensure that the Azure CLI being used is the latest version.
 When using older versions, it is possible to run into issues such as: